-Another big difference between normal bulling and cyberbullying is that it's often difficult to work out who the cyberbullies are, as they can hide behind fake names.
+Another big difference between normal bulling and online bullying is that it's often difficult to work out who the cyberbullies are, as they can hide behind fake names.

 What can you do to stop it?

-The best advice is to avoid the methods used by cyberbullies.
+The best advice is to avoid the methods used by online bullies.